 The Dandara community is located in the Pampulha region (a zone of high real estate value), in Belo Horizonte (Minas Gerais, Brazil).
-In the early hours of 9 April, 2009, a group of 150 homeless families occupied a territory-like a "sea of canvas tents"-on a piece of land that did not conform to its social function.
-Since then, along with the social movements Brigadas Populares (BPs), Comissão Pastoral da Terra (CPT), and Movimento dos Sem Terra (MST), 150 families started to build their own houses.
-The Dandara Community was born.
+In the early hours of 9 April, 2009, a group of 150 homeless families occupied a territory-like a "sea of canvas tents"-on a piece of land that was not conforming to its social function.
+Since then, along with the social movements Brigadas Populares (BPs), Comissão Pastoral da Terra (CPT), and Movimento dos Sem Terra (MST), 150 families started to build their own houses-the Dandara Community was born.

-Once the territory was occupied, the Brigadas Populares (a political organization and social movement) took on the process of organization and resistance with the residents.
-It sought to promote the maintenance and self-construction of housing on the land.
+Once the territory was occupied, the Brigadas Populares (a political organization and social movement) took on the process of organization and resistance with the residents, seeking to promote the maintenance and self-construction of housing on the land.
 In the first few days news of the occupation gained national attention.
 The media coverage further increased the number of families that joined the occupation process.
 In three days the occupation increased from 150 to 1086 families.
-"It was nice because it happened like this, it was a surprise that we had to work so quickly!
+"It was nice because it happened like this, it was a surprise that we had to work with really quick!
 Within five days, it had already reached 1200 families."
 This is how Frei Gilvander, an important figure in the history of the occupation, remembers the beginnings of Dandara.

-Source: Copyright © 2011 Cyro Almeida.
-Photo description: Only enter if invited.
+Source: Copyright © 2011 Cyro Almeida1.
+Photo description: Only entry if invited.

-All the photos in this paper belong to the book "Dandara" (Almeida 2014).
-The author has kindly authorized its reproduction in this paper.
+All the photos in this paper belongs to the book "Dandara" (Almeida 2014).
+The author kindly has authorized its reproduction in this work.

 In the following days, due to this phenomenon, there were intensifying calls for resistance and security to stay on the land.
-Dwellers, members of social movements, and support networks all started to organize daily assemblies.
-Here the dwellers defined questions that addressed such themes as the logic of the self-managed space, its organization and structure, as well as strategies beyond the 'occupied' territory.
+Dwellers, members of social movements, and support networks all started to organize daily assemblies, where the dwellers defined questions that addressed such themes as the logic of the self-managed space, its organization and structure, as well as strategies beyond the 'occupied' territory.

 From the articulation of the CPT, a support network was born.
-At the beginning, this was composed of religious affiliates of the Catholic church, but later it expanded to public lawyers, social architects, and political scientists, along with other professionals.
-Important agents of these networks were groups from universities, including undergraduate and graduate students who also became involved in the daily challenges of the expanding occupation.
+At the beginning, this was composed of religious affiliates of the Catholic church, and later it expanded to public lawyers, social architects, and political scientists, among several other professionals.
+An important agent of these networks was groups from universities, where undergraduate and graduate students also became involved in the daily challenges of the expanding occupation.

 Source: Copyright © 2011 Cyro Almeida.
-Photo description: Popular assembly in the early years of the occupation.
+Photo description: Popular assembly in one of the first years of the occupation.

 "(...)
 And we started to join some reunions in there (...) and all the organizational process under [the] canvas and fighting the police (...)"
-(Sãozinha, member of Rede de Educação Cidadã (Web of Citizen Education)-RECID apud.
+(Sãozinha, member of Rede de Educação Cidadã; Web of Citizen Education-RECID apud).
 (Ribeiro 2017, p.
-93))
+93)

 The media attention during the early years of the occupation also played a leading role in the establishment of the community.
-Through blogs, articles in newspapers, photographic exhibitions, documentaries, concerts, and events in the area, the occupation managed to expand this support network, commanding international visibility.
+Through blogs, articles in newspapers, photographic exhibitions, documentaries, concerts, and events in the territory, the occupation managed to expand this support network, commanding international visibility.
 Campaigns on social media made the dilemmas of the occupation accessible to people from all over the world who could contribute to the community's permanence in the territory.
-All these processes of articulation, from different groups, in addition to the various forces on the ground allowed the occupation to be realized and to remain until the present day.
+All these processes of articulation, from different groups, in addition to the various forces on the ground allowed the occupation to be realized and to remain in the territory until the present day.
 Little by little, the canvas constructions gave way to huts made of wood, which, nowadays, are almost all in the form of stone houses, still unplastered, but full of dreams about the reforms and constructions yet to be made.